Machine Learning Classifiers Do Not Improve the Prediction of Academic Risk: Evidence from Australia: Introduction

 \section{Introduction}

 Educational achievement is closely linked to an individual's economic well-being as well as a nation's standard of living \shortcite{Barro1991}.
 In Australia, the \textit{Report of the Review to Achieve Educational Excellence in Australian Schools} \shortcite{2gonski} highlighted the decline in student outcomes across the past twenty years when compared to other OECD countries.
 Not only are a large number of Australian students achieving poor outcomes, but there is a significant disparity in achievement within the same age groups and classrooms.
+'One-size-fits-all' policy approaches have not been successful in bringing under-achieving students up to minimum standards.
 In order to support these students in reaching their full potential, it may be necessary to tailor policies and teaching strategies to individual students who are at risk of low achievement.
 Since schools, especially public schools, tend to face binding resource constraints, it is essential to detect `at risk' students early and with high precision.

-In this setting, the goal is not to conduct causal inference on a coefficient of interest, as for usual econometric problems, but to produce a purely predictive model that classifies students with high sensitivity and specificity.
+In this setting, the goal is not to conduct causal inference on a coefficient of interest but to produce a purely predictive model that classifies students with high sensitivity and specificity.
 Machine learning (ML) methods tend to greatly outperform traditional statistical models \shortcite{Friedman2001}.
 For example, when attempting to classify images of handwritten digits correctly, standard logistic regression achieves an accuracy of around 70\%, whereas state-of-the-art neural networks obtain 99.79\% accuracy \shortcite{Wan2013}.

 The application of machine learning methods to education data has been referred to as Educational Data Mining \shortcite{Romero2007}.
 Its use in the prediction of academic performance has been predominantly in the higher education context \shortcite{Vandamme2007, Kotsiantis2012, Yadav2012, Jishan2015} largely due to the availability of administrative data sets collected by universities.\footnote{See \shortciteA{Shingari2017} for a recent review.} Interestingly, when ML models are benchmarked against logistic regression, they show no or unsubstantial improvement \shortcite{Kotsiantis2004, Cortez2008, HUANG2013, Gray2013}.
 This could be because the conditional expectation function in the predictors used in these studies does not exhibit significant non-linearities, or could be that the sample sizes used are too small for the non-linearities to be learned.